Our Beliefs

 often

-refer to a passage as "the Word of God."
-By this we mean the writer was
+to a passage as "the Word of God."
+By this we mean

 Yet

-world.
-We don't condone slavery, for example, or stone those who commit
+don't condone slavery, for example, or stone those

 Nevertheless,

-in its stories and teachings the Bible has a mysterious power to inform
+its stories and teachings the Bible has a mysterious

 Sacraments